chavarera/PythonScript/Class/MultilevelInheritance.md

 ```python
 class C(B):
 ```
-4.Repeat this process untill you Required
+4.Repeat this process untill you Required.

 5.Create object of last derived class and access methods and attributes of all above parent and grand parent class.

 ### Syntax